 The map shows the homeownership rate in each census tract.

 Wealth is closely connected to homeownership.
 People of color have not had the opportunity to accumulate and pass along wealth through housing the same way white people have.
 This is due to the impact of redlining and other exclusionary housing practices.
 These practices included forcing people of color into specific neighborhoods and denying them mortgages to buy homes.
 Those segregated areas had lower property values and often experienced disinvestment.
-Thus, even if they were able to buy a home, it would be worth less, limiting their ability to accumulate wealth.
+Thus, even if families of color were able to buy a home, it would be worth less, limiting their ability to accumulate wealth.

 While the Fair Housing Act of 1968 made many of these practices illegal, their impact continues.
 Residential segregation and homeownership disparities are still present in our community.